+Some patients will be eligible for a nerve-sparing operation, preserving the nerves on one side of the prostate.
 Men who have "normal" pre-operative function (International Index of Erectile Function Score of >20) have a 72 percent likelihood of having erections that are adequate for penetration following a bilateral nerve-sparing operation.
 Twenty-five percent of these patients do require Viagra® in order to obtain their maximal level of potency.
 If a unilateral nerve-sparing procedure is performed, 38 percent of men will have erections that are adequate for sexual activity.
 Fewer than 10 percent of men who undergo a non-nerve-sparing procedure have erections that are adequate for penetration.

 Sural Nerve Graft

 At Virginia Mason, we perform a new technique for preserving sexual function in situations where a patient needs either unilateral or bilateral nerve resection.